SEB-10-Bahrain/seb-installfest-early-2024/the-installfest-journey/README.md

 ## 1. Install software for your OS

-Most installfest content is found within these OS-specific guides that will walk you through a setup process tailored to your OS.
-Make sure you only follow one path!
+Most installfest content is found within these OS-specific guides that will walk you through a setup process tailored to your OS. ***Make sure you only follow one path!
+Do not open the installfest documents for any OS other than the one you want to set up.***

 - macOS
 - Windows 10